Ben Ottewell

 Benjamin Joseph Ottewell (born 23 June 1976) is an English singer-songwriter.
 He is one of the three lead singers of the English indie rock band Gomez.
 The band were the recipients of the Mercury Music Award Prize in 1998, and Ben is well known for his "deep, raspy voice" and "gravelly baritone".
-In 2011, Ottewell embarked upon a solo-project, with the debut album Shapes & Shadows.
+In 2011, Ottewell embarked upon a solo project with his debut solo album Shapes & Shadows.

 Career

-Ottewell came into contact with Ian Ball (vocals, guitar) while the two were studying law at Sheffield University.
+Ottewell came into contact with Ian Ball (vocals, guitar) while the two were studying at Sheffield University.
 Ball was impressed by Ben's big voice, and along with Tom Gray (vocals, guitar, keyboard), Paul Blackburn (bass), and Olly Peacock (drums, synths, computers), they formed the band Gomez.
 Ottewell's deep, soulful voice has gained him some acclaim and has drawn some comparisons to Pearl Jam's Eddie Vedder and artist Tom Waits, and his lyrical style, and acoustical arrangements, especially in his solo work, have drawn comparisons to folk singer Nick Drake.